Accenture/Ocaramba/README.md

                 }
         }

-To select internet browser for tests to be carried out edit App.config file at previously selected sample project:
+To select internet browser for tests to be carried out edit App.config file at previously selected sample project.
-- <add key="browser" value="Firefox" />